gadjetnut/heltec-esp32-mqtt/README.md

 28-0417506434ff  w1_bus_master1
 ```

-Copy this folder name for later  : "28-0417506434ff" (yours will be different)
+Take note, or copy to clipboard, this folder name for later  : "28-0417506434ff" (yours will be different)

 copy pubtemp.py to your Raspberry Pi and edit